Select Page

 • Visitors to your home: Customers or suppliers visiting your home increase the likelihood of accidents and liability claims.

-• Tools, Stock, and Equipment: Business items such as ovens, specialist tools, or storage units may not be covered under standard contents insurance.
+• Tools, stock, and equipment: Business items such as ovens, specialist tools, or storage units may not be covered under standard contents insurance.

-• Fire and Safety Risks: Activities like catering, repairs, or crafting introduce hazards beyond everyday household domestic use.
+• Fire and safety risks: Activities like catering, repairs, or crafting introduce hazards beyond everyday household domestic use.

+It’s really important that you’re honest with your insurers about your home-based business activities.
 Failing to declare home business use could result in claims being rejected, or even your policy being voided.

 Running a business from home, whether from a kitchen, shed, garage, or workshop, can be fulfilling and profitable.
 However, to protect both your home and your livelihood, it is vital to ensure your insurance reflects your business activities.
 Being upfront and advising your insurer of your home business will provide you with peace of mind and make sure you are correctly insured.